-The contribution limit is \$6,000 in 2022 (and will be adjusted for inflation in subsequent years).
-If you are age 50 or older, you can contribute \$7,000.
+The contribution limit is \$6,500 in 2023 (and will be adjusted for inflation in subsequent years).
+If you are age 50 or older, you can contribute \$7,500.
 The total of your contributions to one or more IRAs may not exceed these limits.
-Deductions phase out for active participants in an employer-sponsored plan as follows: for single filers with AGIs between \$68,000 and \$78,000, and for joint filers with AGIs between \$109,000 and \$129,000.
+Deductions phase out for active participants in an employer-sponsored plan as follows: for single filers with AGIs between \$73,000 and \$83,000, and for joint filers with AGIs between \$116,000 and \$136,000.
 Due to changes from the SECURE Act, for tax years beginning in 2020, working individuals are now allowed, regardless of their age, to contribute to a traditional IRA.
 The age cutoff used to be 701⁄2.

-A "nonparticipant" spouse may make a deductible IRA contribution, as long as the couple's AGI is less than \$208,000.
-Couples with a nonworking spouse can make a combined contribution of up to \$12,000 (plus catch-up, if applicable).
+A "nonparticipant" spouse may make a deductible IRA contribution, as long as the couple's AGI is less than \$218,000.
+Couples with a nonworking spouse can make a combined contribution of up to \$13,000 (plus catch-up, if applicable).

-Required minimum distributions (RMDs) are required once the owner of a traditional IRA reaches age 72.
-The first RMD can be delayed until April 1 of the year after turning 72 (a change since the passing of The SECURE Act).
+Required minimum distributions (RMDs) are required once the owner of a traditional IRA reaches age 73.
+The first RMD can be delayed until April 1 of the year after turning 73 (a change since the passing of The SECURE Act).
 For each year thereafter, the deadline is December 31.
-The RMD amount is determined by 1) the previousyear year-end IRA balances and 2) a life-expectancy schedule provided by the IRS.
+The RMD amount is determined by 1) the previous-year year-end IRA balances and 2) a life-expectancy schedule provided by the IRS.
 With the passing of The SECURE Act in December 2019, fewer beneficiaries will be able to extend distributions from the inherited IRA over their lifetime.
 Many will instead need to withdraw all assets from the inherited IRA within 10 years following the death of the original account holder.

 Exceptions to the 10-year distribution requirement include assets left to a surviving spouse, a minor child, a disabled or chronically ill individual, and beneficiaries who are less than 10 years younger than the decedent.
 It is important to recognize that anyone who has inherited an IRA from an original IRA account holder prior to January 1, 2020 may continue to receive the same RMD's based on their current distribution schedule.
-Tax will be due on withdrawal of the deductible contributions and earnings.
+Tax will be due on withdrawal of the deductible contributions and earnings (see worksheet on page 29).